pesterhazy/presumably/posts/reagent.md

 And yet, our initial, more concise attemp works.
 Why?

-The answer is that Reagent (and before it, hiccup) anticipated this usage and, in the course of transforming hiccup syntax to [React elements](https://facebook.github.io/react/blog/2015/12/18/react-components-elements-and-instances.html), automatically expands non-vector sequences into the enclosing elements.
+The answer is that Reagent (and before it, hiccup) anticipates this usage and, in the course of transforming hiccup syntax to [React elements](https://facebook.github.io/react/blog/2015/12/18/react-components-elements-and-instances.html), automatically expands non-vector sequences into the enclosing elements.

-So table-ui works as originally written.
-It also has the consequence that row-ui does not actually function as a React component; it is evaluated and its result spliced into the tbody element.
+This also means that row-ui does not actually function as a React component; it is evaluated and its result spliced into the tbody element.

 ## Gotchas